nakqeeb/spring_boot_posts_app/README.md

 * Fetch User Information: Retrieve detailed information for all users or specific users by their ID or email.
 * Fetch Posts: Admins can view all posts, whether approved or unapproved, and also retrieve posts for a specific user by ID.
 * Login Counter Information: Track login activities for any specific date, with details on successful and failed login attempts.
+* Allow admin to delete any comments added by users.

 ## Login Counter Aspect: